neovim/node-client/README.md

 ```

 Or for non-plugin purposes, `neovim` works like any other NPM package.
-See below for a quickstart example that you can copy and run immediately.
+See [below](#quickstart-connect-to-nvim) for a quickstart example that you can copy and run immediately.

+### Requirements

+Node.js 16 and later is tested.
+Older versions of Node.js may work but are not tested.

 ## Usage